A leader is only as good as the team behind them, working to support the business and product.

 Knowing that you have chosen a great team capable of helping your business fulfill their goals is key to getting things done.

 Micromanaging is normally counterproductive, and can make your team members feel unconfident and uncertain of their skills.

 Offering to be an extra set of eyes or a mid-project review is a way to be invested in the task and ensure it’s on the right track without being too intrusive or effecting the productiveness of your team.

 Read more: What is Coworking and Why Should I Care?

-Having a motivated and happy team helps you focus on planning to grow your business – learning how to delegate and manage your team is a small part of looking after their overall wellbeing.
+Having a motivated and happy team helps you focus on growing your business – learning how to delegate and manage your team is a small part of looking after their overall wellbeing.